 Northwestern's program is uniquely focused on training through real practice.
 In fact, you'll spend more than 800 hours in practical experience.
 Throughout the 2-year MSAT program, you will gain hands-on clinical experience with diverse patient populations and settings.
 At Northwestern, you won't apply for a chance to work with sports teams, you will have direct and meaningful practice right away.

 Simulation and case studies are incorporated throughout the curriculum to develop clinical decision making and problem-solving skills that you will use on the job.

 Direct hands-on experience may include:

 - NWC Red Raider athletics

 - Physical therapy clinic

 - Family practice medical clinic

 - Student-initiated options also available

-Northwestern College has applied for Accreditation with the Commission on Accreditation of Athletic Training Education ( CAATE) for the Master of Science Athletic Training program.
-The undergraduate program is currently accreditated by CAATE*.
+Northwestern College is accredited by the Commission on Accreditation of Athletic Training Education ( CAATE) for the Master of Science in Athletic Training program.